Andy Todd (footballer, born 1979): Rotherham United

+Alfreton Town & Eastwood Town

+Todd played for Alfreton Town during the 2009–10 season, before returning to Eastwood Town in June 2010.

 Mansfield Town

-On 28 June 2011, Todd returned to football, signing as a player-coach at Mansfield Town He made his debut on 13 August against Bath City.
+On 28 June 2011, Todd signed as a player-coach at Mansfield Town.
+He made his debut on 13 August against Bath City.
 On 22 October he scored his first league goal and winner against local rivals Alfreton Town.
 In the 2012–13 season Todd was a member of Mansfield's Conference National title winning squad.

 Tamworth

 Todd left The Stags in July 2013 after he was offered a coaching role at the club, but he was looking to extend his playing career.
 A month later he joined Conference Premier side Tamworth following a successful trial.

 AFC Telford United

-It was announced on 4 July 2014 Todd would join Telford as player/coach for the upcoming season.
+It was announced on 4 July 2014 Todd would join Telford as player-coach for the upcoming season.

 Hednesford Town

 Todd signed for Hednesford Town on 13 February 2015.
-He fractured his radius and dislocated his ulna in his arm on 7 January 2016, and did not feature anymore for Hednesford Town.
+He fractured his radius and dislocated his ulna in his arm on 7 January 2016, and did not feature for the club again.